slawinski/slawinski-dev/blog/old-man’s-guide-to-rebranding.md

 * [freeCodeCamp](https://www.freecodecamp.org/) - I owe them the most, especially at the beginning of my coding adventure.
 I really really recommend it to anyone who wants to code but does not know where to start.
 It's a great place to learn the basics and more of many web technologies.
 * [30secondsofinterviews](https://30secondsofinterviews.org/) - They have answers to almost all trick questions a recruiter can ask.
 Unfortunately, I only learned about this website after my first failed technical interview.
 Embarrassingly when I decided to bookmark it, I discovered it already was in my Bookmarks folder.
-* [You Don’t Know JS](https://github.com/getify/You-Dont-Know-JS) - I don’t know which book about JavaScript should be your first, but I sure do know that You Don’t Know JS should be your second.
+* [You Don’t Know JS](https://github.com/getify/You-Dont-Know-JS) - I don’t know which book about JavaScript should be your first, but I sure do know that You Don’t Know JS should be your second book (series).
 Kyle Simpson covers a lot of material and gets very technical very quickly; that's why I do not recommend it for beginners.
 It also has answers to all that trick questions from interviews, including a thorough technical substantiation.
 * [Syntax.fm](https://syntax.fm/) - A podcast from Wes Bos and Scott Tolinski.
-They talk about everything related to web dev and more (barbeque and dancing usually) for over 100 episodes, and it does not get dull for even a second.
+They talk about everything related to web dev and more (barbeque and dancing usually) for over 200 episodes, and it does not get dull for even a second.
 Best.
 Podcast.
 Ever.
-* [codewars](https://www.codewars.com) - Are you interested in whiteboard challenges and martial arts?
+* [CodeWars](https://www.codewars.com) - Are you interested in whiteboard challenges and martial arts?
 Then this website is for you.
 For every solved algorithm (kata), you get points (kyu) which eventually gets you a belt.
 Just like in Karate Kid!
 * [CS50](https://www.edx.org/course/cs50s-introduction-computer-science-harvardx-cs50x) - This is a whole curriculum which in its design will teach you the basics of computer science.
 It's taught at Harvard, but it's also available online.

 ## Conclusions